…In this day and age who could ask for more?

 Just because you got here in under half an hour, flashed your cow(abunga) eyes at me, and displayed T-U-R-T-L-E Power, don’t expect me to throw you a slice of gloopy Italian Frisbee and pat you on the head.

 Bitchinly tubular bodacious gossip hot off the press… well it was in September 1990.
+Extract taken from issue 14 of Amiga Format’s news section.

 In 1990, at the pinnacle of Turtlemania, developer, Unlimited (U.S.I.), ported the 1989 NES game Teenage Mutant Ninja Turtles to the Amiga and it was published in America by Ultra Games.